brianperlman/EO-technical-expert-written-assessment/Task 2 - Python and EO Data Processing/README.md

 The selection pipeline addressed several challenges:

-- **Targeting confirmed new flooding:** All 1,766 ms_analytic tiles were scored against the UNOSAT flood extent GeoJSON (7,397 polygons, EPSG:3857 → WGS84).
+- **Targeting confirmed new flooding:** All 1,766 ms_analytic tiles were scored against the flood extent GeoJSON (7,397 polygons, EPSG:3857 → WGS84).
 Permanent water bodies (Manchar Lake) were excluded so only monsoon-induced inundation was targeted.
 - **Eliminating edge-of-swath strips:** Maxar ARD tiles sit on a fixed 5 km grid.
 Satellite swath edges produce narrow slivers with >70% nodata.
 Tiles with bounding box dimensions below 70% of the maximum were rejected.
 - **Ensuring spatial contiguity:** A greedy adjacency clustering algorithm selected the tightest cluster of 6 tiles to avoid black gaps in the mosaic.
 - **Resolving band count mismatches:** WV02/WV03 tiles (8-band) were kept separate from GE01 tiles (4-band) to prevent `rasterio.merge()` failures.